-- Does the GDPR require us to take any other steps in response to a breach?
+- Does the UK GDPR require us to take any other steps in response to a breach?

 - What else should we take into account?

 - What happens if we fail to notify the ICO of all notifiable breaches?

 A personal data breach means a breach of security leading to the accidental or unlawful destruction, loss, alteration, unauthorised disclosure of, or access to, personal data.
 This includes breaches that are the result of both accidental and deliberate causes.
 It also means that a breach is more than just about losing personal data.